tempodb/tempodb-net/README.md

 * Tags - (list of strings)

 ## DataSet
-Respresents data from a time range of a series.
+Represents data from a time range of a series.
 This is essentially a list of DataPoints with some added metadata.
 This is the object returned from a query.
 The DataSet contains series metadata, the start/end times for the queried range, a list of the DataPoints and a statistics summary table.
 The Summary table contains statistics for the time range (sum, mean, min, max, count, etc.)
 ### Members